 As authorized by the California Code of Regulations, Title 5 (Education) section 55063, the Ventura County Community College District (VCCCD) Governing Board confers the Associate in Arts degree, the Associate in Science degree, Associate in Arts for Transfer (AA-T), the Associate in Science for Transfer (AS-T) and Certificates of Achievement on students who provide the required transcripts, meet the respective requirements listed in this AP and the college catalog, and who file with the appropriate college office an application for a degree and/or certificates.
 In accordance with Title 5 section 55070, the VCCCD also confers locally approved Proficiency Awards.

 Only those courses which have been designated as appropriate to the associate degree in accordance with Title 5, Section 55063 and that meet the standards and criteria described in Title 5, Section 55002 and have been properly approved pursuant to this section, shall be applied to any degree or certificate awarded by the district.
-Courses completed at institutions other than a California community college, are expected to meet the same standards.
+Courses completed at regionally accredited institutions other than a California community college, are expected to meet the same standards.
 District policies and procedures regarding general education and program requirements must be published in the college catalog and must be filed with the State Chancellor’s Office.

 Graduation Requirements for Degrees, Certificates, and Proficiency Awards of the District Colleges must address the following: